RohinPat/Reversi/README.txt

 BoardRenderer renderer = new BoardRenderer(gameBoard); // Create a renderer for the board System.out.println(renderer.toString()); // Display the board

+In order to run the program using the main you must follow the following argument format:
+    First argument is an int board size which is optional Second argument is a string for player 1(Black player) - Either "ai" or "human" If you choose an ai you must follow it up with a strategy listed below Third argument is a string for player 2(White player) - Either "ai" or "human" If you choose an ai you must follow it up with a strategy listed below

+    Strategy Args:
+        avoidcorners
+        capturecorners
+        capturemost

+        avoidtilesnexttocorners
+        minimax
+        mostpointsgained
+        playcorners

+    Example full arguments
+        human human - two human players with default board size 4 ai avoidtilesnexttocorners capturecorners minimax human - one ai player that plays the 3 given strategies vs a human player with the default board size 4
+        8 ai minimax ai capturemost - one ai running minimax strategy vs another ai using capture most strategy that is on a board size of 8
+        12 human human - two human players with a board size of 12

 ## Key Components

 ### model Package